sychan/kb_sdk_docs/_sources/howtos/fill_out_app_information.rst.txt

 .. important::

-    Please bear in mind that for public release, your Module **MUST** meet all the requirements laid out in the `KBase SDK Policies <../references/dev_guidelines.html>`__.
+    Please bear in mind that for public release, your module **MUST** meet all the requirements laid out in the `KBase SDK Policies <../references/dev_guidelines.html>`__.
-    We reserve the right to delay public release of SDK Modules until all requirements are met.
-Please take the time to familiarize yourself with these policies to avoid delay in releasing your Module.
+    We reserve the right to delay public release of SDK modules until all requirements are met.
+Please take the time to familiarize yourself with these policies to avoid delay in releasing your module.